noumanasim232/OpenHands/openhands/agenthub/README.md

 - [`ModifyTaskAction`](../events/action/tasks.py) - Changes the state of a subtask.
 - [`AgentFinishAction`](../events/action/agent.py) - Stops the control loop, allowing the user/delegator agent to enter a new task
 - [`AgentRejectAction`](../events/action/agent.py) - Stops the control loop, allowing the user/delegator agent to enter a new task
-- [`AgentFinishAction`](../events/action/agent.py) - Stops the control loop, allowing the user to enter a new task
+- [`AgentDelegateAction`](../events/action/agent.py) - Delegates the current task to another agent for assistance
 - [`MessageAction`](../events/action/message.py) - Represents a message from an agent or the user

 To serialize and deserialize an action, you can use: